 Believe it or not, forgiving YOURSELF is the most effective way to disengage from negative interactions with people.
 We can only love and accept others to the degree that we love and accept ourselves.
 When you make it a habit to learn from your relationships, eventually you will discover that you can observe negative traits within others without judgment and without getting hooked into someone else’s drama.
 If you discover that you are in a relationship with someone who habitually abuses you in some way, it is sometimes healthy to limit your exposure to that person or to avoid their company completely.
 This serves you well only after you have embraced the lessons that you have seen reflected to you through the relationship, followed by choosing to forgive yourself and the other person.

-The good news is that the desirable behaviors we see in others is also a reflection of ourselves.
+The good news is that the desirable behaviours we see in others is also a reflection of ourselves.
 When we predominantly choose thoughts of love, we live in a reality of love.
 In other words, as we focus on our light within, we bring out the light within others.

 In psychology we talk about mirroring and projecting.
 This is really important if we have any injury, illness, sickness or pain.
 We are emotional, spiritual and mental human beings.
 Ever noticed that sick people will hang around with other sick people, there is a mutual grounding or mirroring.
 Did you know that we all tend to mirror each other is some shape, way or form?
 It’s often unconscious behaviour.
 Mirroring is often associated with forms of nonverbal communication, like postures, gestures, facial expressions, or breathing.
 But we also mirror back words and spoken language.At a very basic level, all mirroring functions as a way to better understand the people we are interacting with.
 The most obvious forms of mirroring are yawning and smiling.
 When you see someone yawn, or even if you just read the word “yawn”, you are likely to yawn immediately, or during next 30 seconds.
 Smiling is also pretty contagious – seeing a smiling person makes you want to smile too, and as a result you will feel better, even if you were not feeling particularly happy in the beginning.